Thdub/NSudo_Installer/README.md

   - exe files and batch scripts: .exe  .bat  .cmd  .inf  .ps1  .py  .reg  .vbs
   - exe files only
 - Add NSudo installation path to system environment variables paths :
-  - This way you can juste write "NSudo" instead of "whole NSudo path" in your batch scripts using NSudo.
+  - This way you can juste write "NSudoLC" or "NSudoLG" in your batch scripts or commands instead of whole path.
 - Add Uninstall Support: Uninstall NSudo through Windows "Programs and Features".
   - NO FILES are created during installation, uninstallation is done 100% with script commands from registry.